 Information that you enter into the Template form will be written to database tables when the template is saved.
-(For a mapping of the fields in the Template form to columns in the database tables, as indicated in the procedures below.

 Do not create Template assets directly in the database tables.
 Doing so will require you to write to several tables and can result in incorrect tracking of dependencies.
 Instead, use the Template form and the procedures in this section to create Template assets.
-For help with coding the template's element logic (in typed templates), see Chapter 26, "Coding Elements for Templates and CSElements."
+For help with coding the template's element logic (in typed templates), see Chapter 27, "Coding Elements for Templates and CSElements."